 Military land confiscations are also a barrier to refugee return in two ways.
 They violate the Pinheiro Principles,24 which state that displaced persons have the right to return to their homes and their lands.
 They also fuel a climate of fear, discouraging displaced persons from returning to their villages of origin because of the presence of armed actors.

-22 This information was taken from an unpublished report from Kyaukkyi Township, Nyaunglebin District received in March 2017.
+This information was taken from an unpublished report received by KHRG.